-Amazon Web Services (AWS), which is the cloud arm of Amazon, on Tuesday introduced the launch of an India-first programme that will help early-stage startups in the public sector build solutions on its platform.
+Amazon Web Services (AWS), which is the cloud arm of Amazon, on Tuesday introduced the launch of an India-first program that will help early-stage startups in the public sector build solutions on its platform.

-“We are excited to launch the ‘AWS Startup Ramp’ in India where there is incredible opportunity for startups to solve public sector challenges through their innovative solutions,” said Sandy Carter, vice president of public sector partners and programmes at AWS.
+“We are excited to launch the ‘AWS Startup Ramp’ in India where there is incredible opportunity for startups to solve public sector challenges through their innovative solutions,” said Sandy Carter, vice president of public sector partners and programs at AWS.

-According to Rahul Sharma, President, Public Sector, AISPL, AWS India and South Asia, the programme aims to accelerate digital transformation that has seen a tremendous growth in the public sector amid the pandemic in the country.
+According to Rahul Sharma, President, Public Sector, AISPL, AWS India and South Asia, the program aims to accelerate digital transformation that has seen a tremendous growth in the public sector amid the pandemic in the country.